digipolisantwerp/antwerp-ui_angular/packages/forms/src/lib/mask/README.md

 # @acpaas-ui/ngx-components/forms

 With the mask module you can make input fields that only accept a specific format.
-The module provides an Angular Directive which is a wrapper around the [RobinHerbots/Inputmask](https://github.com/RobinHerbots/Inputmask) package.
+The module provides an Angular directive which is a wrapper around the [RobinHerbots/Inputmask](https://github.com/RobinHerbots/Inputmask) package.

 ## Usage